 Employees are eligible to participate in the Plan after completing 90 days of service.
 In accordance with the Plan, participants may contribute up to 100% of their annual compensation, after required deductions, such as those required by the Federal Insurance Contributions Act.
-Contributions are subject to certain limitations as defined in the Plan agreement, as well as a maximum of \$18,000 for both of the years ended December 31, 2017 and 2016, under the Internal Revenue Code (IRC) of 1986.
+Contributions are subject to certain limitations as defined in the Plan agreement, as well as a maximum of \$18,500 and \$18,000 for the years ended December 31, 2018 and 2017, respectively, under the Internal Revenue Code (IRC) of 1986.
 Catch-up contributions (within the meaning of Section 414(v) of the IRC) can also be made by participants who reach age 50 during the plan year.
 Participants are only permitted to make catch-up contributions after they have already contributed the maximum amount for the year.
-The catch-up contribution limit was \$6,000 for both 2017 and 2016.
+The catch-up contribution limit was \$6,000 for both 2018 and 2017.
 Participants may roll over into the Plan amounts representing distributions from other qualified plans.

-For the years ended December 31, 2017 and 2016 the Plan Sponsor may make a discretionary matching contribution equal to a discretionary amount of each participant's pretax contributions up to a maximum of \$2,000 and \$1,500, respectively.
-Discretionary cash matching contributions were \$1,244,770, and \$934,834 for the years ended December 31, 2017 and 2016, respectively.
+For each of the years ended December 31, 2018 and 2017 the Plan Sponsor may make a discretionary matching contribution equal to a discretionary amount of each participant's pretax contributions up to a maximum of \$2,000.
+Discretionary cash matching contributions were \$1,446,044, and \$1,244,770 for the years ended December 31, 2018 and 2017, respectively.